 The Ida B. Wells Fellowship addresses these imbalances by identifying promising reporters of color, and other reporters from diverse backgrounds, who could benefit from editorial support and mentorship and who have the potential to help diversify the field.

-Our inaugural class of Ida B. Wells Fellows Adeshina Emmanuel, Nadine Sebai, Eseosa Olumhense, and Nikhil Swaminathan, with former Ida B. Wells Fellowship director Kelly Virella, center, in white.
+Our inaugural class of Ida B. Wells Fellows Adeshina Emmanuel, Nadine Sebai, Eseosa Olumhense, and Nikhil Swaminathan, with founding Ida B. Wells Fellowship director Kelly Virella, center, in white.
 Front row: Janean Ferrell and Alfreda Duster Ferrell, the great granddaughter and granddaughter of Ida B. Wells.

 How to Apply: